Colorado/Wyoming Section Committees

 Continuing Education Committee

 This committee coordinates training and professional development activities for the Section related to the practice of transportation planning and engineering.
 This includes serving as a members’ clearinghouse for training activities nationally, promoting the activities of other organizations that are in Colorado and Wyoming and would benefit Section members, and organization and conduct of specific workshops, seminars, and training sessions expressly for the section.
 Notification of training events are distributed in the Section newsletter, through membership e-mail, and on this website.
-If you have any questions, please contact the committee chair.
+If you have any questions, please contact the committee co-chairs.

 Chair: Matt Ciarkowski Members: Eric Boivin, Bob Kochevar, Scott Burger, Nick Westphal, Chris Hopkins, Cara O'Donnell